 # Error Id

-Chevereto logs all those unique events (errors) under an unique errorId associated with a unique stack trace and debug information.
-When detecting a system error Chevereto will always indicate the error id:
+Chevereto logs all error events under a unique errorId associated with the error stack trace and debug information.

 <some code>: ** errorId #dacb7f96fb9fd28d **

 Application errors in Chevereto are hidden by default on production mode, the only public part is the errorId.
 Errors won't be displayed for security reasons and the errorId is a randomly generated unique identifier per error event.